 The harmony of a quiet beach in the winter.

-There was a tranquil, Mediterranean feel to Porthbeor beach, for this summer re-visit.
-The sea lapped against the beach, towards high tide.
+There was a tranquil, Mediterranean feel at Porthbeor beach for this summer visit.
+The sea lapped against the beach towards high tide.
 The outstanding setting, totally natural, made the long, steep descent worthwhile.
-Great beach, highly recommended.

-Beach goer Olly’s view of the beach, under the sea.
+Beach goer Olly’s view of the beach, when looked at under the sea.